georgeolson92/maxine-trimettracker/README.md

 Test demo can be found here: [Dialogflow Bot](https://bot.dialogflow.com/eeaf8336-c188-480f-a00f-6c7cf4b3d6cc)

+## Setup Instructions
+1. Clone the repository locally
+2. Log into the Dialogflow console
+3. Create a new agent titled 'Maxine' or 'Trimet Tracker', or whatever name you prefer.
+4. Upon creation of the new agent, click on the gear icon that opens the agent settings dashboard.
+Click on 'Export and Import'
+5. Select 'Restore From Zip' and upload the 'trimet-tracker.zip' file in the base directory of this project
+6. Next, go to the 'Fulfillment' section on the left side bar
+7.

 ## Interaction Model
 This application contains 6 total intents.
 Some of them are simply for the chat agent to introduce itself or help guide the user, but I will focus on four of the custom intents that provide important functionality to the application: